kamperh/recipe_bucktsong_awe/readme.md

 Download the file `HTK-3.4.1.tar.gz` from their website and copy this into the `docker` directory.

-To build a docker image, then run the following:
+Then, to build a docker image, run the following:

     cd docker
+    docker build -f Dockerfile.gpu -t tf-htk . cd ..

+All the rest of the steps can be run in a container in interactive mode.
+You will need to mount the dataset directories.
+To run the container in interactive mode with the mounted directories, run:

+  docker run --runtime=nvidia \
+    -v /r2d2/backup/endgame/datasets/buckeye:/data/buckeye \
+    -v /r2d2/backup/endgame/datasets/zrsc2015/xitsonga_wavs:/data/xitsonga_wavs \
+    -v "$(pwd)":/home -it tf-htk

 Preliminaries
 -------------
-Install all
-the standalone dependencies (see Dependencies section below).
+If you are not using the docker image, install all the standalone dependencies (see Dependencies section below).

 Then clone the required GitHub repositories into `../src/` as follows:

-    mkdir ../src/
-    git clone https://github.com/kamperh/speech_dtw.git ../src/speech_dtw/
+    mkdir ../src/  # not necessary using docker git clone https://github.com/kamperh/speech_dtw.git ../src/speech_dtw/

+Build the `speech_dtw` tools by running:

+  cd ../src/speech_dtw
+  make
+  make test
+  cd -

 For `speech_dtw` you need to run `make` to build.
 Unit tests can be performed by running `make test`.
 See the readmes for more details.